tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 [[ Ed. - This section is currently a sketch, intended to lay out the design space to facilitate discussion ]]

-Sub-certificates obviously need to have some defined structure.
+Credentials obviously need to have some defined structure.
 It is possible to re-use X.509, but it may be better to define something new.

-The format question also mostly decides the question of how the sub-certificate will be signed and delivered to the client.
-If the sub-certificate is an X.509 certificate, then it will be signed in that format, and probably provided in the TLS Certificate message as the end-entity certificate.
+The format question also mostly decides the question of how the credential will be signed and delivered to the client.
+If the credential is an X.509 certificate, then it will be signed in that format, and probably provided in the TLS Certificate message as the end-entity certificate.
 If some new structure is devised, then it will need to define a signature method, and it will probably make more